Leverage a flexible, end-to-end, AI-powered enterprise platform to unify customer experiences

 What better way to say you appreciate your customer’s insights and opinions than letting them help bring a new feature to market?
 They will feel flattered that you thought to involve them, and feel more invested in the success of your product.

-Anytime you can move customers up to a higher tier with an upgrade is a great way to say thank you.
-For example, even though it costs you nothing, offering free seat upgrades to loyal airline customers is an easy way to make someone’s day.
+Moving customers up to a higher tier with an upgrade is a great way to say thank you.
+For example, offering free seat upgrades to loyal airline customers is an easy way to make someone’s day.
 This works for a variety of industries too.
 For example, companies can upgrade a customer to one-day shipping as a way to say thank you.

 Got a few extra tickets kicking around for an industry event?
 Give them away to loyal customers to thank them for their business.
 They’ll feel honored to be your guest, and you can treat them like VIPs while they are with you.